abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 ![The set of boolean values](../05_logic/boolean_set.svg)

-According to the classical interpretation, you can think of *primary propositions* as just a bunch of boolean values, *logical operators* are functions that take a one or several boolean values and return another boolean value (and *composite propositions* are, just the results of the application of these functions).
+According to the classical interpretation, you can think of *primary propositions* as just a bunch of boolean values. *Logical operators* are functions that take a one or several boolean values and return another boolean value (and *composite propositions* are, just the results of the application of these functions).

-Let's review all logical operators in this context.
+Let's review all logical operators in this semantic context.

 The *negation* operation
 ---